The Matrix

 - Then add across the rows to determine a total, weighted score for each option.

 Use the illustration below to build your decision matrix.
+For a comprehensive explanation, see our three-part post on multi-criteria decision-making.
 Alternatively, visit “Let Simon Decide,” a pretty effective online tool for matrix decision-making.